 Tutorials and individual counseling are made available when needed for any student experiencing academic or personal problems.

 Emory University School of Medicine maintains a strong working relationship with pre-health advisors at numerous colleges and universities throughout the country who disseminate information about Emory University School of Medicine and assist in attracting applicants.
-For more information about multicultural programs and services at Emory School of Medicine, please contact: Multicultural Medical Student Affairs, Office of Medical Education and Student Affairs, Emory University School of Medicine, 1648 Pierce Drive, P375, Atlanta, GA 30322 404.727.0016.
+For more information about multicultural programs and services at Emory School of Medicine, please contact: Multicultural Medical Student Affairs, Office of Medical Education and Student Affairs, Emory University School of Medicine, 100 Woodruff Circle NE, P375, Atlanta, GA 30322 404.727.0016.